 - In Extreme Ghostbusters many events in history happened because of ghosts, a gremlin was responsible for sinking the Titanic, and the disappearances of ships and planes in the Bermuda Triangle were the cause of a giant fog Eldritch Abomination.

-- Archer: Mallory Archer has been involved in Operation Gladio and Operation Ajax and Woodhouse of all people is revealed to have been the one who performed the fatally botched William Tell routine that led to the death of William S. Burroughs' wife as part of a bet for drugs.
+- Archer: Mallory Archer has been involved in Operation Gladio and Operation Ajax and Woodhouse of all people is revealed to have been the one who performed the botched William Tell routine that led to the death of William S. Burroughs' wife as part of a bet for drugs.